inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - **Code Review**: Peer code review is encouraged to identify potential issues, improve code quality, and ensure adherence to coding standards.
 This collaborative approach helps catch bugs early and improve overall code maintainability.

+## Unit Tests

+I have created a unit test for our Flask application using the `pytest` library.
+The test checks the `index` route of our application.

+Here's a brief description of the test:

+- I use a context manager, `captured_templates`, to capture the templates rendered by the Flask application.
+- In my test function, `test_index`, we use the `captured_templates` context manager to get the template and context used by the `index` route.
+- I then assert that the status code of the response is 200, indicating a successful request.
+- I also assert that the correct template, 'index.html', was used and that the 'time' variable is present in the context.

+This test follows best practices for unit testing:

+- **Isolation:** The test does not depend on any external factors and can be run independently.
+- **Use of Assertions:** The test uses assertions to verify that the code behaves as expected.
+- **Coverage:** The test covers the main functionality of the `index` route.